Combining Data Generation and Active Learning for Low-Resource Question Answering: Method

 \section{Method}

-Our novel approach to tackle MRQA in low-resource settings with minimal human input, is based on combining data generation with AL. In this section we describe the models involved, i.e. the data generation and the MRQA model, as well as our iterative sample selection, which adapts and combines various existing scores, with the addition of a novel one.
-A high-level overview of our approach is provided in figure~\ref{fig:method_overview}.
+Our novel approach to tackle MRQA in low-resource settings with optimized human effort is based on combining AL with data generation.
+In this section we describe our method including the models involved, i.e., the data generation and the MRQA model (section \ref{ssec:method_data_generation}), as well as our iterative sample selection method (section \ref{ssec:method_active_learning}).
+The latter is implemented using Active Learning, which adapts and combines various agnostic scores, with the addition of a novel MRQA-tailored one, to improve the annotation efficiency.
+A high-level overview of our setup is provided in figure~\ref{fig:method_overview}.